 Should the need arise for a change in experimental protocol, timetable or budget allocations, the Foundation should be notified.
 If the changes are substantial, please notify the Foundation in advance.

-Please send three reprints to the Foundation office of any publication eventually arising from work supported by The Eppley Foundation for Research.
+Please email to ingrid.e [at] earthlink.net a copy of any publication arising from work supported by The Eppley Foundation for Research.

 Recent Past Grants

 $25,000, Bucknell University:

 If invited to send a full proposal, send a printed copy to the address below and an e-mail copy to ingrid.e [at] earthlink.net.